awsdocs/amazon-ec2-user-guide/doc_source/Stop_Start.md

 + [stop\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/stop-instances.html) and [start\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/start-instances.html) \(AWS CLI\)
 + [Stop\-EC2Instance](https://docs.aws.amazon.com/powershell/latest/reference/items/Stop-EC2Instance.html) and [Start\-EC2Instance](https://docs.aws.amazon.com/powershell/latest/reference/items/Start-EC2Instance.html) \(AWS Tools for Windows PowerShell\)

+**To run a controlled fault injection experiment**
+You can use AWS Fault Injection Simulator to test how your application responds when your instance is stopped and started\.
+For more information, see the [AWS Fault Injection Simulator User Guide](https://docs.aws.amazon.com/fis/latest/userguide)\.

 ## Modify a stopped instance<a name="Using_ChangingAttributesWhileInstanceStopped"></a>

 You can change the instance type, user data, and EBS\-optimization attributes of a stopped instance using the AWS Management Console or the command line interface\.
 You can't use the AWS Management Console to modify the `DeleteOnTermination`, kernel, or RAM disk attributes\.